paylogic/settei/README.rst

 Settei: Config system which bases on entry points of setuptools
 ===============================================================

-The ``settei`` package is a library which gives you possibility to get config settings from entry points and get them with specifying application and environment.
+The ``settei`` package is a library which gives you possibility to get config settings from entry points for specific application and environment.
 Generic purpose python settings library which uses entry points as a registry.

 Introduces terms ``application`` and ``environment``: